 Elia Viviani wins European championships road race

-ALKMAAR, Netherlands (AP) -- Elia Viviani of Italy capped an already successful summer with victory in the road race at the European championships on Sunday.
+ALKMAAR, Netherlands — Elia Viviani of Italy capped an already successful summer with victory in the road race at the European championships on Sunday.

 Viviani won a two-man sprint ahead of Yves Lampaert of Belgium after crosswinds played havoc with the peloton during the final 11 laps of the 165-kilometer (102.5-mile) race in Alkmaar.